 Vicodin Addiction – Causes

 Dependence and addiction can be both physical and psychological in nature.
-Vicodin is classified as a Schedule III controlled substance in the U.S. According to the U.S. government, the classification means Vicodin has the potential to cause physical or psychological dependence if misused or abused.
+Vicodin is classified as a Schedule III controlled substance in the U.S. According to the U.S. government, this classification means Vicodin has the potential to cause physical or psychological dependence if misused or abused.
+The 2016 National Study on Drug Use and Health reported that an estimated 28.6 million Americans age 12 and overused illegal drugs in the month prior to the study.
+That means roughly 1 in 10 people struggle with some level of substance use, including addiction to prescription drugs.

 Signs of Vicodin Addiction

-Prolonged use can cause patients to develop a tolerance which requires them to take more to stop the pain.
-Addiction to Vicodin is marked by the often intense withdrawal that comes with it.
+Is Vicodin addictive?
+Patients develop a tolerance to Vicodin after prolonged use, which requires them to take more to stop the pain.
+Addiction to Vicodin is marked by the often intense withdrawal that comes when a person tries to stop taking it.

 - muscle and bone pain